 The program is being offered by Menlo School in conjunction with Global Works.
-In cases of programs offered in conjunction with other organizations, participants are expected to complete registration, waivers, and medical forms provided by both Menlo School and the third party organization.
+In cases of programs offered in conjunction with other organizations, participants are required to complete registration forms, waivers, and medical forms provided by both Menlo School and the third-party organization.

-By February 10 To secure a place in the program each of the following must be submitted.
+By February 9: To secure a place in the program, each of the following must be submitted.

-- 1. A check payment payable to Menlo School for \$2800 Financial aid recipients will be contacted by the financial aid with a revised program fee. - 2.
+- 1. A check payment payable to Menlo School for \$3000.
+Financial aid recipients will be contacted by the financial aid with a revised program fee. - 2.
 Completed and signed Parent Permission and Waiver, Medical Release, Emergency and Medical Information Form Overnight - 3.
 Completed and signed Waiver and Release for Program within the United States - 4.
 Completed and signed Menlo School Trip Contract - 5.
-Third party waivers, release, and forms.
+Third party organization forms, waiver and release.

-By April 18 Any remaining and required forms.
+By April 16: Any remaining and required forms.

-Equipment lists, air travel instructions, and further information about the program will subsequently be provided.
+Equipment lists, air travel instructions, and further information about the program will be provided subsequently.

-Our intention is to address the goals and curricular elements listed in the program description, but all participants are advised that course itineraries will likely change to incorporate participant goals and interests, to adjust to the health of members of the group, or in response to weather conditions, problems with transportation, political unrest or other unforeseen problems.
+Our intention is to address the goals and curricular elements listed in the program description, but all participants are advised that course itineraries will likely change to incorporate participant goals and interests, to adjust to the health of members of the group, or in response to weather conditions, problems with transportation, political or social unrest or other unforeseen problems.
 Regardless of such changes, we will always work to structure and implement the course so that it stays true to the original intent.